-I think you’ll all agree, this year has been an incredible summer so far.
-I love England in the sun, it’s like being on holiday and the feeling of the sun warming the skin is one of my favourite things.
-But if that warm, dry weather brings with it clouds of pollen, spring and summer can be miserable for those who have hay fever.
+We all love the summer, but that warm, dry weather brings with it clouds of pollen, dust and hay fever; spring and summer can be miserable for those who have hay fever.

 I’ve noticed that just in my circle of friends and allergy community many of us have seen a worsening in symptoms, terrible hay fever and also loads of people getting it for either the first time or the first time in years.